-- 600+ national partners –– businesses, trade associations, and unions
+- 650 national partners –– businesses, trade associations and unions

-- 1000s of community service activities each year
+- Thousands of community service activities each year

 Now, SkillsUSA changes lives every day.
 Students discover and grow their career passions and appreciate their own self-worth through the work and dedication of instructors, administrators, association directors, industry partners and alumni.